-

 Fundamentals of Charcuterie – Makin’ Bacon

 The Professional Pastry Association, of which I am a member, recently held a Wine and Dessert Pairing class at the Saint Paul College, Saint Paul, MN.
-Tucked in the seminar brochure was a handout listing the summer classes being
+Tucked in the seminar brochure was a handout listing the summer classes being offered in the culinary school at the college.

 I really enjoy making patés and terrines and I definitely enjoy sausage, so the class that caught my eye was entitled “Fundamentals of Charcuterie.”
 I wanted to see if I could replicate in any way the flavor of the sausages that I enjoyed when tasting those smoky links at a market in I’lsle sur la Sorgue.
 This town is in the south of France and one that we visited during our most recent trip across the pond.